jasmcaus/ai-math-roadmap/README.md

 If you think this roadmap can be improved, please do open a PR with any updates and submit any issues.
 We will continue to improve this, so you might want to consider watching/starring this repository to revisit it in the future.

-> Have a look at the [contribution guide](./CONTRIBUTING.md) for how to update any of the roadmaps
+> Have a look at the [contribution guide](./CONTRIBUTING.md) for how to update the roadmap.

 * Open a pull request with improvements
 * Discuss ideas in issues